The Storefront API gives you full creative control to build customized purchasing experiences for your customers.

 Ways to build with the Storefront API

-Shopify provides the flexibility to build with the Storefront API using both private or public apps:
+Shopify provides the flexibility to build with the Storefront API using custom, private, and public apps:

 Using a private app

-Build a custom app for one merchant.
-For example, build a custom app to add e-commerce functionality to a merchant's existing website.
+Build a private app for one merchant.
+For example, build a private app to add e-commerce functionality to a merchant's existing website.

 Using a public app

-Build an app that's available from the Shopify App Store that meets the needs of many merchants.
+Build a public app that meets the needs of many merchants and that you can list in the Shopify App Store.
 For example, you could combine Storefront and Admin API functionality to build apps that work in the Shopify admin and also deliver customized purchasing experiences.

 Using an unauthenticated public API